Course Overview

 • Access to physical and digital library and campus facilities at Manchester Metropolitan University

-• 6 individual tutorials with an assigned Professional Studies Advisor
+• Minimum of 6 individual tutorials with an assigned Professional Studies Tutor

-• PEDR monitoring and certification from an assigned PSA for the duration of the programme
+• PPE certification (PEDR or equivalent) for the duration of the programme

 • Office briefing